diodechain/diode-docs/content/docs/FAQ/how-do-i-completely-remove-diode-drive-from-my-computer.md

 ### **Windows**

 1\.
-Remove the Diode App
+Remove Diode Collab

-* Click "Uninstall" from the Diode Drive start menu program group
+* Click "Uninstall" from Diode Collab start menu program group

 OR

-* open an explorer window (Win-E) and go to C:\\Program Files\\Diode Drive\\ and run the "Uninstall.exe" from the Diode Drive folder.
+* open an explorer window (Win-E) and go to C:\\Program Files\\Diode Drive\\ and run the "Uninstall.exe" from Diode Collab folder.

 2\.
 Remove your Diode Profile